 - Explain what you can deliver, provide an offer, and close with a professional sign-off.

 - Don't forget to provide your contact information (e.g. phone and email address), and consider adding a link to your profile.

 - On the other hand, it's probably not a good idea to share other social media links such as Facebook, Twitter, or Instagram, so keep those out of your cover letter.

 - Don't forget to proofread your cover letter.
 Companies expect that you'll be putting your best foot forward, so double check for any typos or grammatical errors.
 Spell check is your best friend.

 Keep these points in mind and understand that you’re selling yourself to not only the hiring manager but also the company.

 Cover letters are an opportunity for you to tell your story, without being stuck in the formatting constraints of the product manager resume.
 Use this chance to demonstrate why you’re the best fit for the role.

 Start with a compelling introduction, then share your two key narratives as though you were answering an interview question.
 Make sure that your two key narratives are focused on the pain of the company.
 Wrap up with a conclusion that summarizes your value proposition and demonstrates your excitement about the role.

-Notice how your cover letter addresses multiple product manager interview questions.
-It addresses the question “tell me about yourself,” “what are your strengths”, “tell me about a time when you led an initiative”, and “tell me about a time when you overcame an obstacle.”
-If you know how to write a good cover letter, you know how to crack a solid portion of the interview process too!
+Notice how your cover letter answers multiple product manager interview questions.
+It answers the questions “tell me about yourself,” “what are your strengths”, “tell me about a time when you led an initiative”, and “tell me about a time when you overcame an obstacle.”
+If you know how to write a good cover letter, you know how to crack a solid portion of the interview process too.